Goldjay94/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(13)Write a script that changes the group owner to school for the file hello
+(15)Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.